ADA-research/VERONA/pytorch_support.md

 ## PyTorch Model Architecture Files
 Your PyTorch model architecture file should contain a model class that inherits from torch.nn.Module.
 Furthermore, the file should contain some information about the required shape of the input.
-The file should either:

-Define a model instance at module level:
+The file should either define a model instance at module level:

 ``import torch.nn as nn